ORNL/TASMANIAN/Doxygen/Installation.md

 * XL Fortran needs to use the default halt level which is unnecessarily modified by CMake
     * overwrite the CMake flags using `-DCMAKE_Fortran_FLAGS=-qthreaded`
     * see [the github discussion for details](https://github.com/xsdk-project/xsdk-issues/issues/94#issuecomment-916890894)
-* in version 7.3 documentation has to be build with `make Tasmanian_doxygen` as it is not added to target `all`
 * Older versions of CUDA do not work with newer versions of some compilers, e.g., `gcc`
     * consult the CUDA manual for a list of acceptable compilers